Agatha Christie: Murder on the Orient Express: Reception

 Murder on the Orient Express received some praise for graphical improvements over its predecessor.
 Among the aspects of the game which received positive reactions were the game's environments.
 Just Adventure called the game environments "head and shoulders above And Then There Were None," describing the train's carriages on the Orient Express as oozing with elegance, and a faithful and accurate recreation of the 1930s.
 The site criticized the game for suffering graphically in later stages, but praised it overall for improving on the graphics of And Then There Were None.
-Game Chronicles was less enthusiastic, calling the graphics above average, but standard fare for a current adventure game.
 Character models were another aspect of Murder on the Orient Express which received positive attention.
 Quandary described the character modelling as much improved from And Then There Were None, and while still a tinge woody, "all the characters feel as if they just stepped out of the book."
 Adventure Gamers called the characters "some of the best seen in recent adventure games," saying that each character has a unique design and costume perfect for the game's setting.
 The reviewer also pointed out several small touches added to the characters, such as the main character shivering when she is outside the train in the cold weather, and also brushing lint off her clothing while waiting for the player to decide what to do next.
 Adventure Gamers also complimented AWE Productions for lighting effects in the game, and for creating a "very soft glow to the scenes, which give a much more lifelike look to the characters."
 IGN agreed that the interior of the Orient Express is quite sharp, but complained that character models lack detail and are animated awkwardly.
 Another complaint from IGN was that the compression used for cutscenes causes the animations to look "washed out and blocky," and that this problem continues as the cutscenes are noticeably pixelated throughout Murder on the Orient Express.

 An aspect of Murder on the Orient Express which many reviewers praised was the game's audio.
 The voice acting in particular gained widespread positive reviews.
 GameSpot called the voice acting excellent, with the voice actors bringing the characters to life, thanks largely to David Suchet as Poirot.
 IGN also called the voice acting well done, despite a few characters sounding artificial.
 Music in the game was positively reviewed by 2404, who said that it was tense at moments, but probably could have been played more frequently throughout the game.
 2404 also praised the game for providing realistic sound effects, such as noises coming from the Orient Express itself, and other environmental noises such as howling wind.
 IGN, in contrast, heavily criticized the game for a lack of background music, and simplistic and monotonous sound effects.